Hell Below/Stars Above: Artwork

-The album's cover is a picture of an angel, and was taken from the 1996 book "Pillars of the Almighy" by f-stop Fitzgerland, a book which contains photography of churches and buildings.
+The album's cover is a picture of an angel, and was taken from the 1996 book Pillars of the Almighty by f-stop Fitzgerald and Ken Follett, a book which contains photography of churches and buildings.
 The band used the image to form the rest of the album's aesthetic.
 The disc artwork and the inner tray card is an image of a stained-glass window taken from the Dallas Power and Light building.
 The artwork inside the fold-out liner notes contain an enlarged image of the front cover, with a combination of various words from the album's lyrics running through the middle.

 Release and promotion

 Hell Below/Stars Above was not immediately given a release date after it was turned into the label, and a waiting game that the band described as "frustrating" and "fucking depressing" ensued.
-The bad originally aimed for a release date of August/September 2000, however, this was not doable.
+The band originally aimed for a release date of August/September 2000, however, this was not doable.
 Interscope's president, Tom Whalley, wanted to release the album in October 2000, but the band refused as they did not want the album to compete with releases from bigger rock acts such as U2 (All That You Can't Leave Behind) and Marilyn Manson (Holy Wood) around the same time.
 The album's release date was then moved to February 13, 2001, but the label eventually moved its release to March 6, and finally, to March 20, 2001, possibly to avoid competition with Big Dumb Face's Duke Lion Fights the Terror!!!.
 It was released exclusively in North America.
 Despite the near seven-year gap between releases, the band was not worried about the scale of the record's initial success, and believed it would become successful overtime; Rubberneck had only become successful a year after its release.
-Interscope initially pressed 70,000 copies of the album to CD.
+Interscope shipped 70,000 copies of the album to stores.

 The first song to be released from Hell Below/Stars Above was "Heel", which appeared on Sampler 2000, a promotional sampler released by Interscope during the Vans Warped Tour.
 It was initially planned that the album's intended first single, "Motivational", was to be released in mid-December, but following the album's delay to March 2001 it was pushed back to February.
 At the last minute, the album's first single was changed to "Push The Hand" thanks to a fan poll on the band's website.
 The single was released in late February 2001.
 It was added to 48 radio stations upon its release, and reached number 30 on Billboard's Active Rock Chart.